AlexIIL/BC-Temp-releases/README.md

-NOTE THAT THIS IS OUTDATED, BUILDCRAFT IS NOW UP TO 7.2.7 on the official GitHub page (https://github.com/BuildCraft/BuildCraft/releases)
+NOTE THAT THIS IS OUTDATED, BUILDCRAFT IS NOW UP TO 7.2.7 on the official GitHub page (https://github.com/BuildCraft/BuildCraft/releases).

-# BC-Temp-releases
+# Old info

 Report bugs here: https://github.com/AlexIIL/Buildcraft_1.8_Issues